sachin-saroj/sachin-saroj/README.md

 <p align="center">
   <i>
-    I started with curiosity and a simple interest in technology.
-What began as learning web development gradually turned into an interest in backend systems, databases, APIs, and software architecture.
-Today I spend most of my time building projects, learning engineering principles, and exploring practical applications of AI.
-My goal is to keep improving as an engineer, build useful software, and develop the skills needed to work on large-scale AI-powered systems in the future.
+    I got interested in technology out of curiosity and started learning web development.
+Over time, I found myself enjoying backend development more, especially working with APIs, databases, and software architecture.
+These days, I spend most of my time building projects, learning new skills, and exploring practical AI.
+My goal is to keep improving as an engineer and build useful, scalable software.
   </i>
 </p>
 <br>